PrestaFlow/prestaflow.io/resources/views/docs/library/1/the-basics/translations.md

 The library supports a PrestaShop store based on the language used.

-Since English is used by default in PrestaShop, this language is automatically supported by PrestaFlow.
+Since English is used by default in PrestaShop, this language is automatically supported by <span class="bg-clip-text bg-gradient-to-tl from-blue-400 to-teal-600 font-semibold text-transparent">PrestaFlow</span>.

 French is also supported by the library's editorial team.